Azure/azure-sdk-for-java/sdk/agrifood/azure-verticals-agrifood-farming/README.md

 The simplest way of providing a bearer token is to use the `DefaultAzureCredential` authentication method by providing client secret credentials is being used in this getting started section but you can find more ways to authenticate with [azure-identity][azure_identity].

-#### Create PartiesClient, BoundariesClient and ScenesClient with Azure Active Directory Credential and Ingest Satellite Data

 You can authenticate with Azure Active Directory using the [Azure Identity library][azure_identity].

 To use the [DefaultAzureCredential][DefaultAzureCredential] provider shown below, or other credential providers provided with the Azure SDK, please include the `azure-identity` package: